choria-legacy/mcollective-choria/module/README.md

 ## Usage

-This module is automatically set up for you when you use the [ripienaar-mcollective](https://forge.puppet.com/ripienaar/mcollective) module.

-A deployment guide can be found at the [wiki](https://github.com/ripienaar/mcollective-choria/wiki)
+A deployment guide can be found at the [Choria Website](http://choria.io)

 ## Data Reference